 Because Pilates is designed to benefit any age group and body type, our classes are open to all, including beginners, Pilates devotees and those in between.
-Classes take place in our superb, contemporary studio, with all facilities.
+Our central London Pilates classes take place in our superb, contemporary studio, with all facilities.

 Pilates Klinik offers professional Pilates instructors, small class sizes to allow for more personal instruction and support, but we do also offer private individual tuition, bespoke pregnancy Pilates and Reformer Pilates.
 Our dedicated staff are happy to provide more details, so please ask!